 Many homebuyers just don’t have that big of a swing in their mortgage payment budget.

 Mortgage rates in Seattle have soared over the past couple of years.
 As of this writing, the rate for a 30-year fixed-rate mortgage is 6.62%.
-The Mortgage Bankers Association (MBA) expected the rate for a 30-year loan to dip to 6% by the end of 2024, and decline even further into 2025.
+The Mortgage Bankers Association (MBA) expected the rate for a 30-year loan to dip to 6% by the end of 2025.

 Lower rates will help alleviate some of the financial burden of buying a home, making mortgage more ffordable for buyers.